thib-s/quadripod_robot/README.md

 quadripod\_robot
 ===============

-all the files to build a quadripod, including 3d model, eagle files and arduino code
+all the files to build a quadripod, including 3d model, eagle files and arduino code.

 Disclaimer
 ==========